github/developer.github.com/content/changes/2014-05-05-deployments-api-updates.md

 ## API Changes

-First off, we're introducing the concept of an `environment`.
+We're introducing the concept of an `environment`.
 An environment is basically a unique identifier for a deployment target, lots of people tend toward the concept of environments for staging and QA.

 ![doc changes](https://camo.githubusercontent.com/5d3367127c45fc914b8dd65f3df8483459895873/687474703a2f2f636c6f75646170702e61746d6f732e6f72672f696d6167652f336d343530493031305533762f696e7465726e616c2d646576656c6f7065722e6769746875622e636f6d253230323031342d30352d303425323031342d33362d3033253230323031342d30352d303425323031342d33362d30372e6a7067)

 ## Event Changes

-Second, we're adding a few attributes to the outbound payloads.
+We're also adding a few attributes to the outbound payloads.
 We're now including the `ref` attribute so you know the branch or tag name that resolved to a specific sha.
 We're also including the `environment` and `sha` on both the Deployment and DeploymentStatus payloads.

 ### Deployment